jecker5/jecker5/README.md

 - 🌱 I’m currently learning **NextJS, Data Manipulation, and the OpenAI API**

-- 💬 Ask me about **how we can use Software Engineering to help the environment**

 - 📫 How to reach me **joedecker5@gmail.com**

 <h3 align="left">Connect with me:</h3>